crisp-oss/chappe/README.md

 ### How can I deploy my docs to GitHub Pages?

 To build your docs to GitHub Pages, you will first need to host your docs project as a GitHub repository.
-Then, make sure that GitHub Actions are configured and running.
+Then, make sure that GitHub Actions is configured and running for your project.

-You can use the [deploy-to-github-pages](https://github.com/marketplace/actions/deploy-to-github-pages) action to proceed with building your docs via `npx chappe` and then deploying the `dist/` folder to GitHub Pages.
+You can then use the [deploy-to-github-pages](https://github.com/marketplace/actions/deploy-to-github-pages) action to proceed with building your docs via `npx chappe` and then deploying the `dist/` folder to GitHub Pages.

 ### Where does the Chappe name come from?